qualybittech/playwright-dady/README.md

 #  Runs the tests in debug mode.

 ## npx playwright codegen
-#  Auto generate tests with Codegen.
+#  Auto generate tests with Codegen